Sir John Monash, Personal Files Book 15, 1 April - 10 May 1917, Part 15

 -2- 6/5/17.

-Apart form the Training Battalion, there seems great
+Apart from the Training Battalion, there seems great

 difficulty in getting back convalescent officers. - All our